Planet

 • Energy equity is access to reliable, affordable, and abundant energy.

-• Environmental sustainability – a system that minimizes potential environmental harm and climate change impacts.
+• Environmental sustainability needs a system that minimizes potential environmental harm and climate change impacts.

 Achieving and keeping each of these in balance is what constitutes a healthy energy system.

-The past few years have thrust the energy trilemma into sharp focus.
+The past few years have brought the energy trilemma into sharp focus.
 Prior to the COVID-19 pandemic, the focus was primarily on energy sustainability.
 But recent events have caused energy markets to contend with huge swings in demand, supply and prices.
 The pandemic saw global energy demand decline by 4% in 2020[1] leading to oversupply and negative prices in some markets as suppliers had to pay for product to be taken away.
-In 2022, the dynamics swung the other way with post pandemic economic demand recovery being stymied by supply shortages causing dramatic price spikes.
+In 2022, the dynamics swung the other way with post pandemic economic demand recovery being hindered by supply shortages causing dramatic price spikes.
+Since 2022, supply disruptions and soaring energy prices have been the result of geopolitical tensions.
+Governments and industries continue to balance the urgent need for stable and affordable energy against long-term sustainability goals.
+While investment in renewables has accelerated, fossil fuels remain critical amid ongoing supply chain constraints and global conflicts.

 The future is no less straight forward as we face growing geopolitical fractures, increasing levels of nationalism and an urgent need to decarbonize energy systems.

-In this context, attaining the delicate balance requires all energy market actors to play their part.
-Producers to unlock more supply, consumers to change behaviours, governments to provide the right frameworks and incentives and trading companies to bring market participants together.
+In this context, achieving a balance of the energy trilemma requires all energy market actors to play their part: Producers to unlock more supply, consumers to change behaviours, governments to provide the right frameworks and incentives and trading companies to bring market participants together.

 The role of the trading company is often overlooked or at best misunderstood, despite having a key role across all dimensions of the energy trilemma from:

-• Equitability: providing pricing transparency and helping to create a market so prices are set at a fair market value and extending financing that might not otherwise be available.
+• Equitability: Providing pricing transparency and helping in creating a market so prices are set at a fair market value and extending financing that might not otherwise be available.

-• Sustainability: investing in and developing new forms of low carbon energy (e.g. renewables), establishing and stimulating carbon markets, and innovating to encourage lower carbon energy production and product shipping, and increasing the traceability of products to ensure they are responsibly sourced.
+• Sustainability: Investing in and developing new forms of low carbon energy (e.g. renewables), establishing and stimulating carbon markets, innovating to encourage lower carbon energy production and product shipping, and increasing the traceability of products to ensure they are responsibly sourced.

 Sustainability must be at the heart of a healthy energy system, as low carbon energy will provide secure and equitable supply.
-However, for this to happen, managing the energy system will need innovation and imagination – as well as short-term fixes – and this is where trading companies play a crucial role in helping guide the energy system toward a sustainable future.
+However, for this to happen, managing the energy system will require innovation – as well as short-term fixes – and this is where trading companies play a crucial role in helping guide the energy system toward a sustainable future.

 [1] https://www.iea.org/topics/covid-19